-As mentioned, the syllabus for each CIA exam part will change in January 2019.
-Using the results of their 2017 global job-analysis survey, The IIA will update the exam to better test candidates on the knowledge and skills necessary for today’s internal auditor.
-The IIA will also redistribute the exam content between each part and minimize overlap.
-As a result, the exam changes will reduce the number of content areas in Part 3 from 8 to 4:
+On January 1, 2019, the syllabus for each CIA exam part changed.
+Using the results of their 2017 global job-analysis survey, the IIA updated the exam to better test candidates on the knowledge and skills necessary for today’s internal auditor.
+The IIA also redistributed the exam content between each part and minimized overlap.
+As a result, the exam changes reduced the number of content areas in Part 3 from 8 to 4.

 I. Business Acumen

 III.
 Information Technology